sal-wav/algorithms-selection-sort-starter/README.md

 * `npm install` to install dependencies in the project root directory
 * `npm test` to run the specs
 * You can view the test cases in `/test/test.js`.
-Your job is to write code in the `/lib/selection_sort.js` that implements the Bubble Sort.
+Your job is to write code in the `/lib/selection_sort.js` that implements the Selection Sort.